-- 1. The School's main issues of concern raised by students, staff and parents in the school climate surveys and based on other relevant information are the following: - Ensuring that students can report incidents of bullying safely and in a way that minimizes the possibility of reprisal; - Class assembly to define bullying; - Respectful relationships defined. - 2.
-The School's areas of focus with respect to the physical environment are: - Ensuring supervision of students inside the school and on school property; - Ensure students feel safe in classroom, bus and yard; - Promote an open culture where students feel heard and valued - 3.
-The School's current processes for reporting on, responding to, supporting, and following up on issues are as follows: - Use of the Board's Caring and Safe Catholic School Administrative Procedures; - Reports from students; - Case conferences with families. - Weekly meetings with support staff - 4.
-Based on a review of the school climate survey results and other relevant information, the following areas have shown success/improvement: - Students feel the teachers care for them and want to keep them safe - Students are using self regulation tools and strategies - 5.
-Based on the school climate survey and other relevant data, the School proposes the following action plan to address areas requiring improvement: - Our school data consistently demonstrated that our students struggle with prosocial behaviour.
-To address this gap, our school will continue with intentional teaching of manners and etiquette over the PA during morning announcements and in the classroom.
-Our school will continue to communicate to parents and caregivers the norms we are expecting on the school yard (kind language and actions expected).
-Classrooms are tracking kindness and then working collectively for a positive activity for the students.
-This is helping to form a positive classroom culture.
+- 1. The School's main issues of concern raised by students, staff and parents in the school climate surveys and based on other relevant information are the following: - Ensuring that students can report incidents of bullying safely and in a way that minimizes the possibility of reprisal; - Ensuring that students build and maintain positive relationships through safe play and encouraging interactions. - Creation and collection of student behaviour to determine trends and patterns of behaviour, triggers, next steps, etc. - 2.
+The School's areas of focus with respect to the physical environment are: - Ensuring supervision of students inside the school and on school property; - Provide opportunities for students to participate in various extra-curricular clubs/activities aimed at building community among students and staff. - Provide coping strategies for students to deal with conflict and provide a safe place for students who have difficulty on the year. - 3.
+The School's current processes for reporting on, responding to, supporting, and following up on issues are as follows: - Use of the Board's Caring and Safe Catholic School Administrative Procedures; - Ensuring restorative justice practices are understood by all staff and students and effectively implemented. - The use of Online Incident Report Forms. - Ensuring effective communication between staff members regarding incidents that occur in the school, including steps toward positive resolutions. - 4.
+Based on a review of the school climate survey results and other relevant information, the following areas have shown success/improvement: - School climate is generally positive and inclusive. - Consistency among staff members in the use of approaches to negative behaviour. - We have seen an increase in the number of students who feel they have someone at school who consistently provides encouragement and can be turned to for advice.
+As a school we continue to focus on providing opportunities for students and staff to build positive relationships